 for your clinical/practical placement.
 THIS FORM IS YOUR RESPONSIBILITY.

-Questions regarding completion of this form can be submitted to: Immunizations@sl.on.ca
+Questions regarding the completion of this form can be submitted to: Immunizations@sl.on.ca

 Students will be working in computer labs during their regular scheduled classes.
 In order to attend virtual classes or complete homework outside of on-campus delivery, students will be required to have the following technical equipment at home: